2011 Volvo XC90 Expert Review:New Car Test Drive

 New Car Test Drive

-The XC90 3.2 R-Design ($39,500) features a tighter, self-leveling suspension, speed-sensitive power steering, lower-profile 255/55R19 tires on 19-inch wheels, a unique grille and silver (rather than the standard black) roof rails.
-Inside is a three-spoke sport steering wheel, Volvo's Watch Dial instruments, aluminum inlays and other visual touches.
-The Dynamic Package ($1,400), exclusive to the R-Design model, adds bi-xenon headlights with active light bending and 255/45R20 tires on 20-inch wheels.
+The XC90 3.2 R-Design ($40,200) features a tighter, self-leveling suspension, speed-sensitive power steering, lower-profile 255/55R19 tires on 19-inch wheels, a unique grille and silver (rather than the standard black) roof rails.
+Inside are a three-spoke sport steering wheel, Volvo's Watch Dial instruments, aluminum inlays and other visual touches.
+The Dynamic Package ($1,400) adds bi-xenon headlights with active light bending and 255/45R20 tires on 20-inch wheels.
 A wood steering wheel is optional ($325).

 Its angular styling says Volvo.
 In side view, the XC90's roofline rakes upward dramatically from the windshield to a high horizontal plane, with the arc of the top echoed by the curve of the roof rails.
 A high beltline enhances to the typical visual image of a tall SUV, and creates the feeling of a protective cocoon inside.
 The rear glass is inclined toward the front of the vehicle, which shortens the roofline a bit and tidies the profile.
 Its basic stance gives the XC90 a well-planted look and promotes handling stability.
 Its wheelbase is long, but the overhangs are short, so the body doesn't extend very far past the wheels.
 It has a wide track as well.
 And despite its height, the XC90 has a lower center of gravity than many SUVs.

 The taillights are huge, designed to ensure visibility to other drivers.
 The back-up lights seem as bright as the roof lights on a Baja pickup, making it less likely to back into something at night.